safiur799/space-vue/README.md

 ## Hardcoded Login

-he app has a simple login page with hardcoded credentials for demonstration purposes.
+the app has a simple login page with hardcoded credentials for demonstration purposes.

+## loginCredential

 Username: demo
 Password: password